metoppv/improver/doc/source/metadata/Reference.rst

 then bounds **must** also be provided for that axis.

-For example, ``time: maximum`` would indicate the maximum over the period of the time described by the time bounds.
+For example, ``time: maximum`` would indicate the maximum over the period of time described by the time bounds.

 Cell methods are covered in more detail in the :ref:`stat-section`.